Visually Do Shape Analysis !

 The matrix S of which size is 12 times 12 is calculated by the spline base function.

-The matrix T is the given shape T; in the case, the shape of the flatten cat.
+The matrix T is the given shape T; in the case, the shape of the relaxed cat.

 Then we calcurate the inverse matrix of this matrix.